commands

 -MapToCertificate

-Map the login to a certificate
+Associates the login with a specific certificate for certificate-based authentication.

 Alias